mighty-gerbils/gerbil/doc/reference/std/actor.md

  actor-server: (srv (current-actor-server)))
 ```

-List all supervised servers in a domain (and it's subdomains).
+List all supervised servers in a domain (and its subdomains).
-Returns alist, associating a servisor with a list of servers.
+Returns an alist, associating a supervisor with a list of servers.

 ### ensemble-supervisor-list-servers
 ```